appstronomy/mixpanel-data-export/README.md

 Similarly, the CSV files generated will always use today's date.
 Each event creates its own CSV file with data for just that event.
 If no data was downloaded for a particular event, then no CSV file is created for that event.

+## Development
-## Programmer Documentation
+### Programmer Documentation
 You can find module and class documentation in the `/doc` folder.
 Point your browser to the `index.html` file to get started.

 To regenerate the documentation, make sure you have the `yard` gem installed, and then from the root of this project, issue the `yardoc` command.

+### Enhancements
+Please open a new issue to discuss changes you'd like to make.
+We can coordinate before you make a pull request.

+### To-do
+This project does need unit tests.
+We only have placeholder files for [rspec](http://rspec.info/) based testing.

 ## Troubleshooting

-If you have any issues installing the gems via Bundler, you can try using Ruby 2.1.2, which was used to successfully compile finicky gems like Red Carpet on a Mac.
+If you have any issues installing the gems via Bundler, you can try using Ruby 2.1.2, which was used to successfully compile finicky gems like 'redcarpet' on a Mac.

 ## Changelog

-See the Changelog for a history of release notes.
+See the [Changelog](https://github.com/appstronomy/mixpanel-data-export/blob/master/Changelog.md) for a history of release notes.

 ## Collaborators and Maintainers

-Contributors
+See the [Contributors](https://github.com/appstronomy/mixpanel-data-export/graphs/contributors) page for details.

 ##Copyright

-Copyright (c) 2015+ Appstronomy, LLC.
-See [license] for details.
+Copyright (c) 2015+ [Appstronomy](http://appstronomy.com/), LLC.
+See [license](https://github.com/appstronomy/mixpanel-data-export/blob/master/LICENSE.txt) for details.